erickmerchant/dedupe.css/README.md

 );
 ```

-## pseudo selectors
+## additional selectors

-Not in the example, but you can use pseudo-elements, pseudo-classes, and other modifiers, so long as they target an element that has a class.
+You can use pseudo-elements, pseudo-classes, and other modifiers, so long as they target an element with a class, and the selector itself starts with that class.
 No complex selectors are allowed essentially.
-This restriction exists, because otherwise dedupe.css couldn't guarantee that the styles would actually be applied as intended, since it changes the order of declarations.
+This restriction exists because otherwise dedupe.css couldn't guarantee that the styles would actually be applied as intended, since it changes the order of declarations.
 Please note that pseudo-classes and other modifiers also can't always be optimized like classes alone can, though pseudo-elements always can.

 ```css
 .box-1 {